ErikOSorensen/mmkariv/README.md

 Calculating the revealed preference statistics (in particular the CCEI for Expected Utility) is slow. the current setup parallelizes and runs separate branches for each participant.
-Running 12 processes in parallel on a 2017 workstation (Xeon E-2136 & 3.3GHz, 40GB memory), each branch takes on average a bit more than 20 minutes, so there are about 30 individuals processed per hour, or about 12 hours in total for this task with memory usage at about 25 GB.
+Running 32 processes in parallel on a modern server (AMD EPYC 7543P 32-Core Processor, 2.8GHz), the total time for calculating everything from scratch is about 2 hours (using less than 100GB memory).
 The parallel computations are controlled by the `future` library, and in `main.R` there is a line to control how many worker processes to start:

-> tar_make_future(workers = 12)
+> tar_make_future(workers = 32)

-Set the number of workers to a number that is compatible with the number of cores you can set aside (multiply by two if your processor allows hyperthreading).
+Set the number of workers to a number that is compatible with the number of cores you can set aside.

-Given the revealed preference statistics, the time needed to reproduce the analyses is trivial (less than a minute).
+Given the revealed preference statistics (from a previous run), the time needed to reproduce the analyses is trivial (less than a minute), the `targets` library caches data and precalculated results.

 ## Description of programs/code